IanMCarr/FilteringExomeVariants/Readme.md

 ![Figure 5](images/figure5.jpg)

-Figure 5: Filtering for variants linked to the __pterygium__ phenotype reduced the list to 8 variants.
+Figure 5: Filtering for variants linked to the __multiple pterygium syndrome__ phenotype reduced the list to 8 variants.

 <hr />